jderry/intro_to_programming/README.md

 The folder "datafile" contains the datafiles used in the class and the book.

 The folder "notebook" contains the Jupyter notebooks used in the class and the book.

+If you have questions or comments about the contents of the book, please post them to: https://substack.com/@jamesrderry